 From beat cops to detectives, CSIs to sergeants, federal agents, and beyond, law enforcement workers don’t stop fighting crime during downturns.

 As public workers, police officers remain somewhat buffered from layoffs.
 But they also stay employed because no one wants a spike in crime to add insult to the injury of a recession.

 In the 20th century, evidence showed a clear correlation between economic conditions and crime rates.
 Young men often see the highest unemployment rates during recessions, according to a United States Bureau of Labor and Statistics analysis of the years 2007 through 2009.
 That leaves them with a surplus of time and a dearth of money.

-Yet the Great Recession actually bucked that trend, with data sources showing a decrease in crime rates, according to an overview by the Journal of Contemporary Criminal Justice.
+The Great Recession actually bucked that trend, with data sources showing a decrease in crime rates, according to an overview by the Journal of Contemporary Criminal Justice.
 But the pandemic-induced recession of 2020 and its aftermath did see a spike in crime rates and civil unrest.

 Choose your own adventure, perhaps.
-But regardless of the sociological impact of recessions, law enforcement officers don’t lose their jobs.
+But regardless of the sociological impact of recessions, law enforcement officers tend not to lose their jobs when times are tough.